LongPotato/Hangman/README.md

 ###Features:

 * User can save and load the game from YAML files.
-* Words are ramdonly selected from outside text file.
+* Words are randomly selected from outside text file.
 * Stick figures!

 ###Sample output: